 Teenage is undoubtedly one of the most crucial periods of one’s life.
 It is the stage of uncertainty that bridges the gap between childhood and adolescence.
-Many crucial decisions in life are taken during teenage, some of which can be life-changing.
+Many crucial decisions in life are taken during the teenage years, some of which can be life-changing.
 Similarly, a wrong decision at this time can have a long-lasting impact.
 Drug addiction is one thing that may sound very ominous but is increasingly common as well.

 It is more frequently seen in boys and girls who may be suffering from depression for many reasons, ranging from personal to professional.
-If someone falls into the abyss of drug addiction during teenage years, immediate help and proper counseling is the best way of dealing with it.
-This article intends to look at a few important aspects related to it.
+If someone falls into the abyss of drug addiction during their teenage years, immediate help and proper counseling is the best way of dealing with it.
+This article intends to look at a few critical aspects related to it.

 Harmful consequences of teenage substance abuse

 The first thing that needs to be understood is that it is not easy to overcome drug addiction.
 The consequences associated with it can be equally devastating as well.

 Considerable evidence and examples of people using drugs also resorting to substance abuse.
 This is because they want an immediate respite from the current situation to numb whatever they are feeling.
 During these moments of weakness, more potent and harmful substances become an option.
 Since teenagers do not develop a perfect sense of judgment, substance abuse becomes more common.
 If your teenager is addicted to opioids, a popular treatment option comes in methadone clinics that use methadone (a drug) to help addicts come off with more serious drugs such as cocaine or heroin.